 For lower unbounded spectra, as that of heat kernels, the definition (\ref{cfsum1}) needs to be generalized as

-At the first sight, this seems to be a wrong definition: if the spectrum is not lower bounded, usually, there are infinite number of states below the state with eigenvalue $\lambda_{n}<\lambda$.
+At first sight, this seems to be a wrong definition: if the spectrum is not lower bounded, usually, there are an infinite number of states below the state with eigenvalue $\lambda_{n}<\lambda$.

 There are two ways to generalize the definition of the spectral counting function to lower unbounded spectra.